FireDiscordBot/docs/hc/setup.md

 ![](../.gitbook/assets/modonly_cmd.png)

-Moderator only channels are perfect for preventing users from, for example, running commands in your `general` channel and disrupting conversations.

-Slash command usage can be configured via the `Integrations` tab in Server Settings, however, this only prevents slash commands from being used and not quotes from message links, the `--remind` flag and message commands if applicable.
+Moderator only channels are channels where only moderators can run commands, quote messages via links and set reminders using the `--remind` flag.

 {% hint style="danger" %}
 **Manage Server** permission is required to set moderator only channels